Beja people: History

-The Beja are traditionally Cushitic-speaking pastoral nomads native to northeast Africa, referred to as Blemmyes in ancient texts.
+The Beja are traditionally Cushitic-speaking pastoral nomads native to northeast Africa, referred to as Medjay then Blemmyes in ancient texts.
 The geographer Abu Nasr Mutahhar al-Maqdisi wrote in the tenth century that the Beja were at that time Christians.
 Beja territories in the Eastern desert were conquered and vassalised by the Kingdom of Aksum in the third century.
-The historian Al-Yaqubi documented five Beja Kingdoms in the 9th century.
+The historian Al-Yaqubi documented five Muslim Beja Kingdoms in the 9th century.
 Originally, the Beja did not speak Arabic, however the migration of the numerous Arab tribes of Juhaynah, Mudar, Rabi'a, and many more to the Beja areas contributed to the Arabization and Islamization of them, however the Arabs did not fully settle in the Beja areas as they looked for better climate in other areas.
 The Beja have partially mixed with Arabs through intermarriages over the centuries, and by the 15th century, the Beja were Islamized.
 The Balaw of the southern Red Sea coast may have come from the mixing of people from the Arab Peninsula and Beja people, but there has been significant historical dispute on this matter.
 The Hadendoa Beja by the 18th century dominated much of eastern Sudan.
 In the Mahdist War of the 1880s to 1890s, the Beja fought on both sides, the Hadendoa siding with the Mahdist troops, while the Bisharin and Amarar tribes sided with the British, and some Beni Amer - a subset of the Beja who live largely in Eritrea sided with the Ethiopian Ras Alula in certain battles, such as Kufit.

 The fourth century Ezana Stone commemorates a Kingdom of Aksum foray into Beja territory and Meroe.

 The Beja Congress was formed in 1952 with the aim of pursuing regional autonomy from the government in Khartoum.
 Frustrated by the lack of progress, the Beja Congress joined the insurgent National Democratic Alliance in the 1990s.
 The Beja Congress effectively controlled a part of eastern Sudan centered on Garoura and Hamshkoraib.
 The Beja Congress sabotaged the oil pipeline to Port Sudan several times during 1999 and 2000.
 In 2003, they rejected the peace deal arranged between the Sudanese government and the Sudan People's Liberation Army, and allied with the rebel movement of the Darfur region, the Sudan Liberation Movement/Army, in January 2004.
 A peace agreement was signed with the government of Sudan in October 2006.
 In the general elections in April 2010, the Beja Congress did not win a single seat in the National Assembly in Khartoum.
 In anger over alleged election fraud and the slow implementation of the peace agreement, the Beja Congress in October 2011 withdrew from the agreement, and later announced an alliance with the Sudan Liberation Movement/Army.